-Ex-campaign chief Lewandowski 'excited' to defend Trump at impeachment hearing
+Ex-campaign chief defends Trump, blasts Democrats at impeachment hearing

-WASHINGTON (Reuters) - Corey Lewandowski, President Donald Trump’s former campaign manager and close confidant, said he was “excited” to have an opportunity to defend his former boss in testimony later on Tuesday to a Democratic-led U.S. congressional panel considering impeaching Trump.
+WASHINGTON (Reuters) - Corey Lewandowski, President Donald Trump’s former campaign manager and close confidant, on Tuesday stoutly defended his former boss and lashed out at Democrats during testimony to a U.S. congressional panel considering whether to impeach Trump.

+“We as a nation would be better served if elected officials like you concentrated your efforts to combat the true crises facing our country as opposed to going down rabbit holes like this hearing,” Lewandowski said in his written opening remarks to the Democratic-led House of Representatives Judiciary Committee released ahead of the hearing.

 The White House on Monday told Lewandowski not to discuss conversations he had with Trump after he became president including an exchange that Democrats view as evidence that Trump committed obstruction of justice by trying to interfere in a federal investigation and may need to be impeached.

-Lewandowski is set to become the first impeachment witness to appear before the House of Representatives Judiciary Committee since former Special Counsel Robert Mueller testified in July about his inquiry that detailed Russian 2016 election interference and Trump’s actions to impede the investigation.
+Lewandowski was the first impeachment witness to appear before the committee since former Special Counsel Robert Mueller testified in July about his inquiry that detailed Russian 2016 election interference and Trump’s actions to impede the investigation.

+Lewandowski said in his testimony he did not recall ever having any conversations with “foreign entities” offering help to manipulate the outcome of the election.

-The hearing appears likely to produce more political theater than factual revelations.
-Ahead of his testimony, Lewandowski wrote on Twitter that he was “excited about the opportunity to remind the American people today there was no collusion no obstruction.”
+The hearing appeared likely to produce more political theater than factual revelations.

+Lewandowski assailed the federal investigation into Russian interference in the 2020 election.

+“It is now clear the investigation was populated by many Trump haters who had their own agenda - to try and take down a duly elected president of the United States.
+As for actual ‘collusion’ or ‘conspiracy,’ there was none.
+What there has been however, is harassment of the president from the day he won the election,” Lewandowski added.

-“There were lots of angry Democrats who tried to take down a duly elected president.
-Tune in. #Senate2020,” wrote Lewandowski, who is considering a run for the U.S. Senate as a Republican in New Hampshire.
+Lewandowski is considering a run for the U.S. Senate as a Republican in New Hampshire.
 Mueller’s report described Lewandowski as a Trump “devotee” with a “close” relationship with the president.

+Trump in August sought to boost Lewandowski’s potential Senate bid, calling his former aide “a fantastic guy” who would make a “great senator” and that “I like everything about him.”

 “This isn’t a campaign rally.
 This is the first hearing where you can tell the American people how you participated in the president’s effort to obstruct justice,” Democratic Representative David Cicilline wrote on Twitter.